Product Management InternGradPadDelivered

 New Community Member

-Goals & Needs
+Goals and Needs

-• Move through signup flow without backtracking
+• Move through signup and onboarding without backtracking

 • Understand what each step requires and what comes next